elcicd/el-CICD-docs/operating-manual.md

 - qa                                 # Unordered list of test environments the Project needs
 sandboxEnvs: 2                       # Number of sandboxes needed
 allowsHotfixes: true                 # Enables use of optional hotfix environment
+regions:                             # arbitrary list of labels representing different clusters a Project can be deployed to in Prod
+  - blue
+  - green
+  - east
+  - west
 resourceQuotas:                      # Define the ResourceQuota per SDLC environment
   default: small.yml                 # Default file defining the ResourceQuotas for an SDLC environment of the project
   qa: medium.yml                     # File defining the ResourceQuotas for a specific SDLC environment of the project